- Application Forms

 - Cultural Safety Training for Optometrists Online Training Program

 Commitment to First Nations Peoples Health

-- Support and encourage those with a demonstrated interest in Aboriginal, Torres Strait Islander and Māori health education to gain professional development and increased learning in the field
+- Support and encourage those with an interest in Aboriginal, Torres Strait Islander and Māori health education to gain professional development and increased learning in the field of eye health.

 - Strengthen the active involvement of community with optometry schools.

 Click here for more information about this bursary opportunity, including guidelines for application.
 Applications should be sent to email@example.com by Friday 1 March 2024.
 Successful applicants will be advised by the end of March 2024.